Find out what some of our graduates are doing today in pursuing their successful careers.

 UTI’s close relationship with the brand gives students the opportunity to train on its state-of-the-industry technology in the lab.
 This includes VRTEX® virtual welders, which make it possible to develop your technique in a simulated environment.

-As a graduate of UTI’s welding program, you’ll be prepared to start a career as an entry-level welder.
-However, experienced welders are needed in a variety of different industries.
-Some of these include:
+As a graduate of UTI’s Welding program, you’ll be prepared to start a career as an entry-level welder.
+As with any industry, over time, you may be able to advance in your career with hard work.
+Some entry-level and advanced roles could include:77

 Want more information on potential career paths?
 Check out our career guide.